airsidemobile/JOSESwift/README.md

 <br>

 **JOSESwift** is a modular and extensible framework for the [JOSE](https://datatracker.ietf.org/wg/jose/about/) standards [**JWS**](https://tools.ietf.org/html/rfc7515), [**JWE**](https://tools.ietf.org/html/rfc7516), and [**JWK**](https://tools.ietf.org/html/rfc7517) written in Swift.
-It is designed for usage on iOS but could be extended to be used in pure Swift environments.
+As of now, its usage is limited to iOS because it relies on the iOS cryptography frameworks.

 [![Build Status](https://travis-ci.org/airsidemobile/JOSESwift.svg?branch=master)](https://travis-ci.org/airsidemobile/JOSESwift)

-As of now, usage is limited to iOS.
-See [Security](#security) for details.

 > :bulb: Please note that this implementation of the JOSE standards is not fully complete yet.
 For example, there is only a limited set of supported algorithms available at the moment.
 Moreover we currently only support compact serialization of JOSE types.
 If you are missing a specific feature, algorithm, or serialization, feel free to [submit a pull request](#contributing).